Get free online quotes from all insurance companies at once

 6 month policies are the norms for insurance companies and the shortest most companies will offer— not including canceling your policy mid-term.
 Most companies use them because it’s an easy way to recalculate rates to ensure you’re being rated fairly as well as being a simple duration of time.
 However, if a 12 month policy is available to you, you should consider if you would personally benefit from having your rate locked in for a longer period of time.
 This consideration depends on whether or not you’re being rated for a driving infraction, and if your area is known for insurance rate volatility.

 First and foremost, you can benefit from a faster recalculation of your rate.
 While it varies by state and citation, most insurance companies will continue to charge you for up to 3 years for driving infractions (citations, accidents, etc.).
-If you have an accident or citation on your record that is set to expire halfway through your 6 month policy, most insurance companies won’t readjust your rate until the policy period has passed.
+If you have an accident or citation on your record that is set to expire halfway through your 6 month policy, most insurance companies won’t readjust your rate until the policy period has passed unless you specifically ask.
 In this regard, a shorter 6 month policy will allow any infractions to your insurance record to be removed faster.

 While 12 month policies are less common than 6 month policies, it is dependent on your company and your state if you can get one.
 If a 12 month policy is available, there are some things you should consider before agreeing to a policy period that long.